 You can try out our Firewall Matchmaker which, designed like a decision tree, guides you step-by-step through various aspects to find the perfect firewall for your company – within minutes:

-The good news: Whichever firewall you choose – every LANCOM R&S®Unified Firewall is a next-generation firewall "Made in Germany” featuring state-of-the-art Unified Threat Management (UTM) features such as sandboxing, machine learning, and R&S®PACE2 Deep Packet Inspection.
+The good news: Whichever firewall you choose – every LANCOM R&S®Unified Firewall is a next-generation firewall "Engineered in Germany” featuring state-of-the-art Unified Threat Management (UTM) features such as sandboxing, machine learning, and Deep Packet Inspection.
 Whichever way you decide, your data has the best possible protection – and is guaranteed backdoor-free.

 In addition to the LANCOM R&S®Unified Firewalls mentioned here, you can also opt for the virtual LANCOM vFirewall, which offers identical features to the hardware firewalls and, thanks to its flexible license model, “grows” with your demands for UTM performance and network size.